 Off course you can buy pyramids, sphinxes, papyrus paintings and all the usual souvenirs.

-Drugs too are available: Hashish, grass, even cocaine.
+Drugs too are available: Hashish, grass, even cocaine (- Seriously?
+Maybe fake).

 And if you’re gay, you’re also catered for.

-Another evening and a teenager suddenly touching my cock.
-My hand seized his fleeing arm.
-Don’t touch me !
+Another evening and a teenager suddenly touches my cock!

 If it’s alcohol you want, then it’s can be bought from a bottle-shop.

 Once you’ve negotiated a price that isn’t too excessive (prices can be stated at 2 or even 3 times more than the same product in Alexandria or Cairo).

 However, the worse alcohol overcharging happens when a caleche – a horse carriage – driver spots you.